 Narwhals travel in pods of between four and 20 and spend most of the year feeding on squid and flatfish beneath the ice.
 They move closer to shore during the summer months, which is the best time for narwhal-viewing expeditions.
 For the best chance of seeing these magical creatures, you’ll have to contact a local guide in Arctic Bay, Pond Inlet or Resolute.

 We’ve been to Nunavut before, but unfortunately, not during Narwhal time.
 We’d love to see them in person.
-Other possible sightings include Bowhead whale and Belugas.
+Other possible sightings include Bowhead whales and Belugas.

 Other Things to Do in Canada